jonatanalvelid/ImSwitch-etSTED/README.md

 The coordinate transforms are available in etsted\transform_pipelines\coord_transform.py (general, for calibration during running ImSwitch) and wf_800_scan_80.py (pre-calibrated for the microscope used in the manuscript).

 ## Installation
 The software was tested to run on Windows 10 and with python=3.7.
-Typical install time for the environment in conda is 3-5 min.
+Typical install time for the required environment is 3-5 min in conda.

 Mock etSTED experiments can be performed with the simulated camera provided in ImSwitch-etSTED.
 For real etSTED experiments, the software requires a NI-DAQ data acquisition board and surrounding microscope hardware (see ImSwitch documentation for further information).